VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/README.md

 - posterior odds ratios with 95 percent credible intervals
 - maximum Rhat values across all parameter groups
-- the variance inflation factor summary
+- a custom variance inflation factor that summarizes how much wider the actual variance is relative to what a standard binomial model could handle.
+Please note that this is not the multicollinearity VIF commonly used in linear models and is calculated as `1 + (n_median − 1) / (phi + 1)`, which corresponds to `Var(beta-binomial) / Var(binomial)`.
-- the overdispersion statistic based on Pearson residuals
+- the formal overdispersion statistic based on Pearson residuals
 - a summary of the zero-inflation component

 Output files include: